mrisher/smtp-sts/spec.md

 relationship from email domain to MTA server identity is not cryptographically validated.

-While such "opportunistic" encryption protocols provide a high barrier against passive man-in-the-middle traffic interception, any attacker who can delete parts of the SMTP session (such as the "250 STARTTLS" response) or who can redirect the entire SMTP session (perhaps by overwriting the resolved MX record
+While such _opportunistic_ encryption protocols provide a high barrier against passive man-in-the-middle traffic interception, any attacker who can delete parts of the SMTP session (such as the "250 STARTTLS" response) or who can redirect the entire SMTP session (perhaps by overwriting the resolved MX record